Jieiku/abridge/README.md

 - theme.js: tiny script to facilitate local storage for the theme switcher. (never bundle, always separate)
 - theme_button.js: tiny script for the theme switcher function when you click the theme switch button.
 - prestyle.js: Used to preload css files `<link rel="preload"` - this script changes these to `<link rel="stylesheet"` once the page has finished loading, this allows us to load stylesheets for external fonts, fontawesome, or katex in a non blocking fashion.
+- sw.js: this is the Service Worker file for the PWA.
+- sw_load.js: this file handles loading the Service Worker for the PWA.

 ### js_bundle option